Appdynamics/mark-nodes-historical/README.md

 2. Run the `NodeReaper.ps1` script.

 3. Check  the `logs/Aduit.log` file.
-The audit log should like this:
+The audit log should look like this:

 ``````````````
 2020/01/07 00:43:17 INFO Marked con-06HT8BPDCM6(845513) in appd-fix-sleeving-uat application as a historical node.